-On 30 May 2014, the Supreme Court tried Kim Jong Uk, found him guilty of spying and attempting to set up an underground church, and sentenced him to life imprisonment in labour camp.
+On 30 May 2014, the Supreme Court tried Missionary Kim, found him guilty of spying and attempting to set up an underground church, and sentenced him to life imprisonment in labour camp.
 After the trial, North Korea’s state news agency KCNA said the defendant confessed to the crimes.
 The agency reported that prosecutors had sought the death penalty but that the court imposed the life sentence after he had “sincerely repented”.

-South Korean newspaper Chosun Ilbo reported that an anonymous source said 33 North Koreans faced execution for alleged contact with Kim Jong Uk.
-The source said they were accused of trying to overthrow the North Korean regime by working with him to set up 500 underground churches and were to be executed in a cell at the State Security Department.
-However, this statement has never been confirmed.
+The authorities tracked down 33 North Korean women who had been trained by Missionary Kim in China and sent them all to labour camp.
+It was widely reported that the women had been accused of trying to overthrow the North Korean regime by working with Missionary Kim to set up five hundred churches and that they were to be executed in a cell at the State Security Department, but this has never been confirmed.

-7 October 2013 Kim Jong Uk went into North Korea from China, with religious materials.
+7 October 2013 Missionary Kim Jong Uk went into North Korea from China, with religious materials.

 8 October 2013 He was arrested and interrogated.

-30 May 2014 The Supreme Court tried Kim Jong Uk and found him guilty of spying and attempting to set up an underground church, and sentenced him to life imprisonment in labour camp.
+30 May 2014 The Supreme Court tried Missionary Kim and found him guilty of spying and attempting to set up an underground church, and sentenced him to life imprisonment in labour camp.

-(Chosun Ilbo, CNN, Guardian, New York Daily Times, New York Times, Release International, World Watch Monitor)
+(Chosun Ilbo, CNN, Guardian, New York Daily Times, New York Times, Release International, Voice of the Martyrs Korea, World Watch Monitor)